Skip to footer content

 Why Do Excel Processes Remain in Task Manager After Closing?

-The Excel application doesn't terminate because COM object reference counts aren't properly decremented.
-Each time code accesses an Excel instance, Excel sheet, or worksheet sheet, the runtime creates a Runtime Callable Wrapper (RCW) that holds a reference count to the underlying COM object.
-The garbage collection system cannot release these interop objects until every reference is explicitly freed using Marshal.ReleaseComObject.
+The Excel application does not terminate because COM object reference counts are not properly decremented.
+Each time your code accesses an Excel application, workbook, or worksheet, the runtime creates a Runtime Callable Wrapper (RCW) that holds a reference count to the underlying COM object.
+The .NET garbage collector cannot release these interop objects until every reference is explicitly freed using Marshal.ReleaseComObject.

 The traditional approach requires meticulous tracking of every COM object created.
-Developers must avoid double dots, store every intermediate object in more variables, and release them in reverse order.
-The following code demonstrates the verbose cleanup pattern typically found in forum discussions—developers often answer copy link requests with variations of this approach:
+You must avoid double dots, store every intermediate object in a local variable, and release them in reverse order.
+The following code demonstrates the verbose cleanup pattern typically found in Stack Overflow answers and Microsoft documentation:

 using Excel = Microsoft.Office.Interop.Excel;